Solanum jasminoidesItem #7090 USDA Hardiness Zone: 9 - 11

 Attractive, shrubby climber gives an almost perpetual display of showy blue-white blossoms.
 Good ornamental cover for fences or walls, or grow across lattice for shade.
 Semi-evergreen.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Feed with a general purpose fertilizer.
+- CareCare InformationGrows easily in average, well-drained soils.
+Water regularly during the first growing season to establish a deep, extensive root system; deeply and less frequently, once established.
+Feed with an all-purpose fertilizer.
 Provide support such as a trellis or arbor.
-Prune annually to control size.Pruning time: fall after flowering.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Prune annually to control size.Pruning time: fall after flowering.Light Needs:Partial to full sunWatering Needs:Best with regular water; tolerates brief drought when established.

 - History & LoreHistory:This great woody liana falls into the notorious nightshade family which it shares with potatoes, hence its common name.
 This species is native to South American jungles of Brazil.
 The species name suggests its visual similarity to jasmine vines, conferred by Joseph Paxton of England, gardener to the Duke of Devonshire.Lore:Plants of the nightshade family are rich in chemical alkaloids and thus have been used in medicinal preparations since ancient times and are still utilized in modern pharmacopoeia.